rich-drechsler/bytedump/src/Makefile.md

 They're all legitimate questions that you probably can't answer when you're writing a makefile.
-So instead of trying to point at the shell I might like to use, I don't set SHELL in GNU makefiles (despite what the manual recommends in section 16.1) and instead I use whatever GNU make selects.
+So instead of trying to point at the shell I might like to use, I don't set SHELL in GNU makefiles (despite what the manual recommends in section 16.1) and instead use whatever GNU make selects.
 After that I just trust the advice that's in section 16.2 of the GNU make manual

-    Write the Makefile commands (and any shell scripts, such as configure) to run under sh (both the traditional Bourne shell and the POSIX shell), not csh.
-Don’t use any special features of ksh or bash, or POSIX features not widely supported in traditional Bourne sh.
+  > Write the Makefile commands (and any shell scripts, such as configure) to
+  > run under sh (both the traditional Bourne shell and the POSIX shell), not
+  > csh.
+Don’t use any special features of ksh or bash, or POSIX features not
+  > widely supported in traditional Bourne sh.

 and write shell code that would be accepted by a POSIX.1-1992 shell, which I think is the standard that included the $(...) command substitution syntax.